tonomoshia/tonomoshia/100DaysofWesBos.md

 ### Day 17 - 04.24.2020

-In [CSSGrid.io][6], we made an  **Grid Image Gallery**.
+In [CSSGrid.io][6], we made a **Grid Image Gallery**.
 Wes just out-of-nowhere added a bunch of ES6 JavaScript to randomly generate an image gallery and to add event listeners and I did not see that coming.
 So now my JS is leaking into my CSS Grid learning.

+I [saw][69] an [interesting implementation of CSS Grid][70].
+It does not look boxy like you would expect.

 In **let vs. const** video of [ES6.io][5] we learned about the diffrence between  ```let``` and ```const``` and when you would use each.